What does the Installer.exe file do?

 when you installing World of Warcraft this process is in task manager it is important process good guy |

-To remove Opera Installer from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove Opera Installer from your computer, please follow the manual instructions below.

 - Click Add or remove programs.

-- Now locate LookThisUp or Bitdefender in the list of displayed applications.
+- Now locate Opera web browser or Bitdefender in the list of displayed applications.

 - Click the program, and then click Uninstall.

-How to tell if installer.exe (Opera Installer) was uninstalled cleanly
+How to check if Installer.exe (Opera Installer) was uninstalled completely

 After uninstalling, restart your computer.
-Then start Windows Explorer and see if there is still a folder with the name of the software under C:\Program Files.
-Be sure to check the Registry as well for remnants of Opera Installer.
-To do this, start "Regedit", then look under "HKEY_LOCAL_MACHINE" > "Software" for Opera Installer or the name of the producer.
-Always keep in mind that only a computer professional should ever directly delete entries in the Windows Registry.
+Then open Windows Explorer and check if a folder with the software name still exists under C:\Program Files.
+Also, check the Registry for remnants of Opera Installer.
+To do this, start Regedit, then look under HKEY_LOCAL_MACHINE > Software for: Opera Installer or the name of the producer.
+Keep in mind that only a computer professional should delete entries in the Windows Registry directly.

 Last but not least

-If Windows not working quite right for you, or if startup is taking a long time, or installer.exe is causing problems for you, a good Windows diagnostic tool may very well help.
+If Windows is not working properly, startup is slow, or Installer.exe is causing problems, a good Windows diagnostic tool may help.
 This is especially effective when it comes to older computers that have accumulated vast quantities of "garbage data" as the result of many software installs and uninstalls.